knpuniversity/phpunit/knpu/continuous-integration.md

 file.
 And that means we can click "Start Building".
 Deep breath.
 Do it!

 This installs a webhook on GitHub so that every push will automatically trigger a build.
-And because CircleCI is so friendly, it even started our first build right.
+And because CircleCI is so friendly, it even started our first build.

 ## Where is Composer?

 And... within 2 seconds, it failed!
 Geez!
-It *did* start the environment, which means it buidt the container image.
+It *did* start the environment, which means it built the container image.
 Sometimes the image will be cached - it was this time.
 When that happens, it's *super* fast.
 Then, it checked out our code and... huh!
 It failed because composer is missing?